303-384-2690 Learn@mines.edu

 • Modelling flexible projects and types of flexibility

-Example: A simple binomial model valuing a mine with an abandonment option
+Example: A simple binomial model valuing satellite resources and a pushback at a mature mine.

 Day 3 – Morning.